patternfly/patternfly-org/packages/v4/src/content/design-guidelines/extensions/quick-start/quick-start.md

 * **Continue:** Use if the quick start is in progress
 * **Restart:** Use if the quick start has already been completed

+There should only be one action displayed on a card at a time.

 <img src="./img/mixed-catalog.png" alt="Mixed resource catalog" width="1062"/>

 ### Side panel